thojmr/Test_Plugin/README.md

 It will also spit the texture out to your root game directory if you wan to see the result

 [Code is in ChaControl.cs](https://github.com/thojmr/Test_Plugin/blob/texture-merge-and-paint/TestPlugin/TestPlugin.Core/ChaControl.cs)

+### What it needs
+More efficient code, and threading
+Socks seem to work, but other cloth not being detected (or not getting raycast hit) Ideally this would not only set the body text, but also one for each cloth item too lots of love